To find where you can get a vaccine,

 9 Is the COVID-19 vaccine free if I don’t have Medicare?

 Yes.
 Both COVID-19 vaccines are free for everyone in Australia regardless of Medicare or visa status.

 10 Where can I get the COVID-19 vaccine if I’m not eligible for Medicare?

 If you’re not eligible for Medicare or don’t hold a Medicare card, you can still get a COVID-19 vaccine for free at respiratory clinics and other state-run vaccination clinics.
 GPs can only give the COVID-19 vaccine to people who hold a Medicare card.

-To find out more information about where COVID-19 vaccines are available and how you can make a booking, please visit the vaccine eligibility checker or call the National Coronavirus and COVID-19 Vaccine Helpline on 1800 020 080.
+To find out more information about where COVID-19 vaccines are available and how you can make a booking, please visit the Vaccine clinic finder or call the National Coronavirus and COVID-19 Vaccine Helpline on 1800 020 080.

 11 Do I still need to have the COVID-19 vaccine, if I’ve already had COVID-19?